EricZimmerman/SQLECmd/README.md

 ## Ongoing Projects

- * [SQLECmdMapIdeas](https://github.com/EricZimmerman/SQLECmd/projects/1) - Development roadmap for SQLECmd Maps.
+ * [SQLECmd Map Ideas](https://github.com/EricZimmerman/SQLECmd/projects/1) - Development roadmap for SQLECmd Maps.
 Please feel free to contribute by adding ideas or by finishing tasks in the `To Do` column.
 Any help is appreciated!

 ## Command Line Interface